project-sidonia/expodb/README.md

 # Description

-A simple demo of using raft and gossip working togather to make a data store that is distrubuted, consistent, and HA.
+A simple demo database that uses raft and gossip working togather to make a data store that is distrubuted, consistent, and HA.

+For this project, I always favor readablity of the code over maintainablity, as the goal of this project is more of a teaching/learning tool, than anything I would ever push into production.

 ### TODO